Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 - A majority of respondents (76.92%) require support from others with caring for their plants.
     - 29.63% need help with plant care activities
     - 22.23% ask others for information on plant care
-- People enjoy plant care primarily because of the aesthetic (31.58%) & to connect with nature (21.06%)
 - It can be difficult for plant owners to identify plant health.
 (20.45%)
 - Plant owners would benefit from daily to weekly plant care reminders.